cicorias/Castle-Winbuntu/README.md

 <img src="https://raw.githubusercontent.com/rodtreweek/i/master/castle-winbuntu/change_font_in_conemu.gif" height="450">

 Frankly, I am still finding the adjustment to using something other than Iterm2 chief among my challenges in establishing a reasonable dev workflow on Windows.
-For example, I was frustrated to learn that there is no real equivalent/approximate method for copying from Vim to the system clipboard via the usual `"*y` then `command + v` method familiar to those who previously used Vim to develop on a Mac.
+For example, I was a bit frustrated to learn that there is no real equivalent/approximate Windows method to that of the Mac yank/paste to the system clipboard via the use of the familiar `"*y` register , then pasting the captured text without restriction, system-wide with `command + v`.
 After literally hours of experimenting, each subsequent attempt seeming to add yet another cumbersome layer of abstraction, ("Do I *really* need to setup an X server for this??")
-I finally threw in the towel, opting to do an `L shift + mouse select`, or for larger copy selections, a `cat <filename>`, then selecting the text with the mouse/touchpad, and `ctrl + c`, `ctrl + v` to copy/paste.
+I finally threw in the towel, opting for the clunky `L shift + mouse select`, or for larger copy selections, a `cat <filename>`, then selecting the text with the mouse/touchpad, and `ctrl + c`, `ctrl + v` to copy/paste, which has made me pretty tired of having to constantly type `:set nonu`.

 ## Additional/Optional items...